eralchemy/eralchemy/readme.md

 Thanks to it's modular architecture, it can be connected to other ORMs/ODMs/OGMs/O*Ms.

 ## Notes
+Every feedback is feedback is welcome on the [GitHub issues](https://github.com/Alexis-benoist/eralchemy/issues).

+To run the tests please run: `$ py.test`.

 ERAlchemy was inspired by [erd](https://github.com/BurntSushi/erd).

 Released under an Apache License 2.0